Don’t Fall for These 7 Common Elderly Phone Scams

 How it Works

-The scammer calls pretending to be a computer technician from a well-known tech company and claims to find a problem with your computer.
+The scammer calls pretending to be a computer technician from a well-known tech company and claims to have detected an issue with your computer.

-They ask you to grant them remote access to your computer for a free diagnostic test.
+They ask for remote access under the pretense of running a free diagnostic test.
 Then they try to convince you to make a payment to fix a problem that does not exist.

 Through remote access to your computer, they can send a virus file or use other methods to steal your data and private information.